panda-suite/pandacash-cli/README.md

 # Pandacash CLI
-Panda Suite is a suite of tools to make BCH development more accessible to every developer.

 When developing applications for Bitcoin Cash, it is important that its functionality is well-tested, as the app can potentially be dealing with large amounts of money.
 For testing purposes, there is a public Bitcoin Cash testnet, but this testnet can not be used without an internet connection, and obtaining larger amounts of BCH can be cumbersome.
 Finally, in earlier stages of development, many developers would rather not be using a public network already, and would rather develop locally until development has furthered.

-This is where `pandacash-cli` comes in. `pandacash-cli` is a one-click Bitcoin Cash blockchain with pre-funded BCH addresses, enabling developers to quickly start working with BCH without any hassle. `pandacash-cli` is similar to [`ganache-cli`](https://github.com/trufflesuite/ganache-cli), but for Bitcoin Cash.
+This is where `pandacash-cli` comes in. `pandacash-cli` is a one-click Bitcoin Cash blockchain with pre-funded BCH addresses, enabling developers to quickly start working with BCH without any hassle. `pandacash-cli` is similar to [`ganache-cli`](https://github.com/trufflesuite/ganache-cli), but for Bitcoin Cash. `pandacash-cli` is a wrapper around [pandacash-core](https://www.npmjs.com/package/pandacash-core).

 ## Prerequisites
 To run `pandacash-cli`, make sure that [Node.js](https://nodejs.org/) is installed.